move-language/move/language/documentation/book/src/modules-and-scripts.md

 module foo_bar_42 {}
 ```

-Typically, module names start with an lowercase letter.
+Typically, module names start with a lowercase letter.
 A module named `my_module` should be stored in a source file named `my_module.move`.

 All elements inside a `module` block can appear in any order.
 Fundamentally, a module is a collection of [`types`](./structs-and-resources.md) and [`functions`](./functions.md).